-So you’re planning on getting married next summer, and you just need to find a perfect house before that magical day.
+So you’re planning on getting married this summer, and you just have to find a perfect house to call your own before that magical day.
+Or very soon thereafter.

-There’s no possible way you could continue to live in an apartment or simply rent once you’re married!
+There’s no possible way you could continue to live in an apartment and rent once you’re married!
 That just won’t do.
 Married people are supposed to be homeowners, right?

 It’s Okay to Rent and Be Married, Honest

 - There’s nothing wrong with renting at any time in your life

 - You don’t need to own a home just because you’re married